← Back to research

 Long-lived AgentsMaintain ongoing relationship with feedback incorporation

-Computer UseBrowser automation as fallback for unsupported services
+Computer UseBrowser automation and cloud sandboxes for unsupported services

 Product Surfaces